 - 2. Inspect pump gears for nicks or damage. - 3.
 Inspect body and cover faces for nicks or scoring.
 Inspect cover hub O.D. for nicks or burrs which might damage clutch drum bushing journal. - 4.
+Check for free operation of the priming valve and replace if necessary. - 5.
 Inspect body bushing for galling or scoring.
-Check clearance between body bushing and converter pump hub.
+Check clearance between body bushing and converter pump hub (fig. 16PG).
 Maximum clearance is .005".
-If the bushing is damaged, the oil pump body should be replaced. - 5.
-Inspect converter housing hub O.D. for nicks or burrs which might damage pump seal or bushing.
-Repair or replace as necessary.
+If the bushing is damaged, the oil pump body should be replaced.